 What is hypothesis testing?

-Hypothesis testing is the procedure that makes a decision to accept either the null hypothesis or the alternative hypothesis and rejects the rest of them.
+Hypothesis testing is the procedure that makes a decision to reject or to fail to reject a given null hypothesis.
 Normally, while the null hypothesis is the hypothesis that has existed before, the alternative hypothesis is the hypothesis that we would like to prove as true.

 Hypothesis tests are always done under the assumption that the null hypothesis is true.
 They ask the question, “Is it likely that I would have observed my test statistic if the null hypothesis were true?”
 If it is likely, then do not reject the null hypothesis.
 If it is unlikely, then reject the null hypothesis.